KarlSixten/AlphaManagement/CONTRIBUTE.md

-# Contributing to the Wishywishy project #
+# Contributing to the AlphaManagement project #

 - [Code of Conduct](#book-code-of-conduct)
 - [Asking Questions](#bulb-asking-questions)